 Friend of the Park, The Brooklyn Rail, invited the three acclaimed artists whose respective monument projects comprise the first part of the ‘MONUMENTS NOW‘ exhibition – Jeffrey Gibson, Paul Ramírez Jonas, and Xaviera Simmons – to speak about their projects and the contested form of the monument.
 Socrates Curator and Director of Exhibitions, Jess Wilcox, moderated and poet Jive Poetic also contributed to the conversation and rounded out the event with a reading.

 Jeffrey Gibson’s Programming

-Artist Jeffrey Gibson considers performances to be a crucial aspect of his monument project, ‘Because Once You Enter My House It Becomes Our House.’
+Artist Jeffrey Gibson curated a series of Indigenous-led performances to activate his monument installation.
+‘Because Once You Enter My House It Becomes Our House.’

-Thursday, November 5 • 4pm EST •.
-On Zoom & Facebook Live
+TBA • On Zoom & Facebook • Free!